Dahej Bhavnagar railway sea link bridge: Location and Length of the bridge

 If the proposed sea link bridge is built along a straight line connecting Dahej and Bhavnagar port, then the length of the bridge over the waters of the Gulf of Khambhat will be about 30.8 Km, and if it is built along a straight line connecting Dahej and Ghogha, then the length of the bridge over the waters will be about 26.1 Km.

+Jamnagar Bharuch Expressway

+Bids for preparing Detailed Project Report have been received by GeM-CPPP for this project in two packages.